This post may contain affiliate links from which i can earn a commission

 Flaxseeds have been around for centuries and may help reduce your risk of heart disease, cancer, diabetes and stroke.
 This is quite the powerful plant food.

 Flaxseeds have many health benefits which include being high in fibre Omega 3 fatty acids and protein.
 It is a superfood ingredient that will help you to feel fuller for longer and absolutely improve the health of your gut.
 Plus if your having trouble in your back end this is your panacea.

-9. Practice deep breathing
+9. Do some deep breathing

-Stopping regularly to do deep breathing will decrease stress, the of health and weight loss.
+Stopping regularly to do some deep breathing will decrease stress, the of health and weight loss.
 It will increase the feeling of calm and wellbeing and if you do it when you get into bed it will help you get to sleep.